-Since then, electronic components have gotten a lot smaller, and we’ve come up with better ways to connect circuits, making moms all over the world happy to have their breadboards back.
+Since then, electronic components have gotten a lot smaller, and we’ve come up with better ways to connect circuits, making people all over the world happy to have their breadboards back.
 However, we are stuck with the confusing name.
-Technically, these are still breadboards, but this discussion is going to be on modern, “solderless” breadboards.
+Technically, these are still breadboards, but this discussion is going to be on modern, "solderless" breadboards.

 Why Use Breadboards?

 An electronics breadboard (as opposed to the type on which sandwiches are made) is actually referring to a solderless breadboard.
 These are great units for making temporary circuits and prototyping, and they require absolutely no soldering.